SEPTEMBER 15 - BIRTHS

 Moritz Lazarus

-Prussian-born Jewish philosopher and psychologist, who was a founder of comparative psychology.
+German philosopher and psychologist, who was a founder of comparative psychology.
 He held that humanity must be studied from the historical, comparative viewpoint, analyzing the elements that constitute the fabric of society, with its customs, its conventions, and the main tendencies of its evolution.
-He was a leading opponent of anti-Sematism in his time.
+He was Jewish and a leading opponent of anti-Semitism in his time.

 Jean-Sylvain Bailly

-French astronomer who is noted for his computation of an orbit for Halley's Comet (1759) and for his studies of the four satellites of Jupiter then known.
+French astronomer who computed an orbit for Halley's Comet (1759) and studied the four satellites of Jupiter then known.
 He was the first Mayor of Paris (1789-91).
-He died by execution there.
+He was executed by guillotine in Paris during the French Revolution.

 Willy Messerschmitt